-Pest or disease/ Amount of

-Material product per acre Comments/Reentry interval/Preharvest interval (PHI)

-Bacterial canker

-wing harvest and prior t to fall rains; repeat in 1 month.
-The best time to apply is when leaves are
+Postharvest Pest or disease/ Material Amount of product per acre Comments/Reentry interval/Preharvest interval (PHI) nd prior to fall rains; repeat in 1 month.
+The best time to apply is when ome brands of copper are approved for organic production.

-falling off to protect leaf scars.

 Bordeaux (8-8-100) See footnote 5, page 16.
 Copper-Count-N 8-10 qt 12-hour reentry.
 Cuprofix Ultra 40 Disperss 3-4 lb 48-hour reentry.
 Kocide 3000 1.75-3.5 lb 2-day reentry.
 Nordox 75WG 6.5-10 lb Use a spreader-sticker.
 12-hour reentry.
 Nu-Cop 50DF 6 lb 1-day reentry.

-Root weevils (larvae)

-Note: See footnote 3, page 15.

-Neem (Aza-Direct, Neemix) Applied to the soil in early fall.
+Root weevils (larvae) (see f cootnote 3, page 15) Neem (Aza-Direct, Neemix) Applied to the soil in early fall.
 Refer to label for rate, use pattern, and precautions.

-parasitic nematodes Applied to the soil in early fall.
+These, and most other brands of azadirachtin (neem), are approved for organic production. parasitic nematodes Applied to the soil in early fall.
 Follow label directions for rate and irrigation requirements.
 Platinum 12 fl oz This pest does not appear on the label, but this is a legal use.
 Platinum has been known to be effective in other crops for larvae control.
 12-hour reentry.
-75-day PHI.
+75-day PHI .